 1. Self Pro Balaclava – Windproof Ski Mask

-This balaclava from Self Pro is designed as a one-size-fits-most option for both men and women.
+This winter-ready balaclava from Self Pro is designed as a one-size-fits-most option for both men and women.
 The front is lined with mesh so it won’t obstruct breathing.
 A soft polar fleece lining keeps the face comfortable and warm without being itchy.
-Self Pro makes some of the best balaclavas and ski masks for outdoor sports, and this design features a long neck for superior wind and cold protection.
+Self Pro makes some of the best balaclavas and ski masks for outdoor sports in the snow, and this design features a long neck for superior wind and cold protection.
 This head covering can be worn as a full balaclava, a hat, neck gaiter, or partially cover your face as needed.

 Pros: Breathable front, comfortable fit, wind-resistant.
 Flexible design.
 Easily fits under winter sports helmets.

 If you aren’t afraid of a bold color — which can actually be quite useful on the slopes — then this is one of the best balaclavas available right now.
 The ski mask has wind-resistant mesh paneling around the nose and mouth for protection and breathability.
 The nose, mouth and chin areas are segmented with pouches to prevent the mask from putting too much pressure on the bridge of the nose or leaving marks on your face.
 Thanks to the hinged design, this mask can be worn in three different ways: as an open face balaclava, neck gaiter or full ski mask.
 Multiple colors are available, including high-vis lime green, mossy oak camo, blue and black.
 With this color, you’ll definitely be a standout in the snow, too.

 Pros: Variety of colors available, breathable but wind-resistant mesh front, can be worn under helmets.

 Cons: Depending on face shape, the eye holes might not be cut deeply enough, which can result in the rim brushing against the lower eyelid.